PratulSR/Transaction-Sentiment-Analyser/README.md

 ## API Endpoints

 ### 1. Process a Transaction
-Analyzes a transaction description, calculates a sentiment score, and censors bad words if the sentiment is negative.
+Analyses a transaction description, calculates a sentiment score, and censors bad words if the sentiment is negative.

 -   **URL:** `/transaction/publish`
 -   **Method:** `POST`